SeonilChoi/MPU-9250-Serial-Communication-in-ROS2-Foxy/README.md

 # Usage

+1. Set the permission of the port.

 ```
 sudo chmod 777 /dev/(Arduino port name)

 ```

-Compile and upload to the Arduino board.
+2. Compile and upload to the Arduino board.

-Open the serial monitor and set the baudrate and close the serial monitor.
+3. Open the serial monitor and set the baudrate and close the serial monitor.